Cosmo-Local Credit (CLC)

 1) Pools remain local and sovereign

-• When value routes through pools, pool fees are charged in the same asset that moved.
+- When value routes through pools, pool and service fees can be charged in the same asset that moved.

-• This aligns incentives: the network earns more only when real settlement throughput grows.
+- This aligns incentives: service providers earn more only when real settlement throughput grows.

-3) Fees follow a safety-first “Waterfall” (a governed, automated priority order)
+3) Shared-service fees can follow a safety-first “Waterfall”

 Key clarity: fees arrive in whatever asset moved, including non-convertible vouchers (like gift cards or service credits).
 Only the cash-eligible/convertible portion can reliably fund fiat/stable-denominated insurance and operations—so break-even depends on both volume and convertibility, and reaching it can require substantial network growth.
 Every swap emits an immutable receipt (a permanent, human-readable record) so listings, swaps, redemptions, pauses, and guarantees can be audited.

-LPs are: contributors who provide cash-eligible liquidity (stables/fiat rails and liquid tokens) to the CLC Pool and/or approved settlement/off-ramp mandates that keep routing reliable.
+LPs are: contributors who provide cash-eligible liquidity (stables/fiat rails and liquid tokens) to approved pools, settlement mandates, or off-ramp mandates that keep routing reliable.

-LPs are funding the shared clearing infrastructure itself - governance plus policy-gated fee access is the mechanism for democratic, non-extractive infrastructure financing.
+LPs fund shared clearing infrastructure itself.
+Governance, public reporting, and policy-gated fee access are possible mechanisms for non-extractive infrastructure financing.

 Routing & Clearing